-We maintain closure cost funds to insure the proper decommissioning of our RCRA facilities upon cessation of operations.
+We maintain various closure cost financial assurance instruments to guarantee the proper decommissioning of our RCRA facilities upon cessation of operations.
 Additionally, in the course of owning and operating on-site treatment, storage and disposal facilities, we are subject to corrective action proceedings to restore soil and/or groundwater to its original state.
 These activities are governed by federal, state and local regulations and we maintain the appropriate accruals for restoration.
 We have recorded accrued liabilities for estimated closure costs and identified environmental remediation costs.